krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Dr. John C. Little [@little1961] gave the first mathematical proof in 1961 using techniques from queueing theory and probabilistic analysis.
-His proof involved assumptions like steady state conditions and stationary probability distributions, that were largely true in the operational settings under which the law was being applied, and thus the equation—and the assumptions under which Dr.
+His proof involved assumptions including steady state conditions and stationary probability distributions, that were largely true in the operational settings under which the law was being applied, and thus the equation—and the assumptions under which Dr.
 Little proved it—became known as Little's Law.